opensearch-project/project-website/_posts/2023-05-11-Discontinuing-custom-Logstash-distribution.md

 The custom OpenSearch distribution, on the other hand, lacks many of these distributions.

 Installing the OpenSearch plugins in the main Logstash distribution is straightforward.
-And given the ease of installation, along with the reasons we've already listed, we believe that a decision to discontinue the distribution outweighs the convenience associated with it.
+And given the ease of installation, along with the reasons we've already mentioned, we believe that the benefits of discontinuing the distribution outweigh its associated convenience.
 Discontinuing this distribution will also free up time and resources so we can better focus on delivering great features in our core products and the Logstash plugins.

 ## Going forward